kitze/awesome-conference-practices/README.md

 * Use a cable, please.
 Connecting to the projector via AirPlay or Chromecast sounds good in theory, but there are always unexpected problems with it.
 The 3-5 second delay when changing slides can ruin a presentation.
 * Be prepared for a speaker wanting to play audio, so have a 3.5 mm (headphone) jack available that hooks up to the speakers and session recording.
 * Make sure your audience seating is comfortable.
 Your attendees are going to be sat down for most of the conference and uncomfortable seating will lead to them losing attention, fidgeting and possibly being in pain after the conference.
+* Have a clicker available so people can move from behind the speaker table.
+* Have the most common charger cables available.

 ## 🐦️ Live Twitter feed